makandra/angular-coffee-style-guide/README.md

 Adapted from this [guide](https://github.com/Plateful/plateful-mobile/wiki/AngularJS-CoffeeScript-Style-Guide) by [@JoelCox](//twitter.com/joelcoxokc), which in turn is based on [this guide](https://github.com/johnpapa/angular-styleguide) by [@john_papa](//twitter.com/john_papa).

-We use Angular together with a Rails backend, so some naming conventions are chosen to be similar to Rails.
+We use Angular together with a Rails back-end, so some conventions are chosen to be similar to Rails.

 ## Table of Contents